Customs and Values

 Racial conflict

 A history of racial conflict is used by both white and black South Africans to define their respective identities.
 For the white South Africans, the Battle of Blood River in 1838 has become an extremely symbolic event.
 The whites made a pact with God that if they won the battle, they would build a church and commemorate the day as a Sabbath.
-It seems God was accommodating because the whites killed so many Zulus that they river ran red with their blood.
+In the minds of the whites, God was accommodating because the whites killed so many Zulus that they river ran red with their blood.
 For the next 150 years, whites celebrated their victory with songs, paintings, holidays and prayers.

 The blacks didn't have many monumental victories over whites, but they did have a number of victories over other blacks that they used to build their identity.
 In the 1830s, Shaka Zulu became a hero due to his use of force to unite the Zulu tribes.
 Shaka taught Zulus that the most effective way of becoming powerful was by conquering and controlling other tribes.
 After smashing a rival, Shaka incorporated the scattered remnants into his own army.
 By the time of his death, Shaka controlled an army of around 50,000 warriors.
 It has been estimated that around 2,000,000 people died from the conflict under his rein.